 Artificial Reverberation

 There are a variety of approaches to synthesizing the effect of a reverberant space.
-Those based on direct measurement of a particular room response (convolution techniques) tend to be less extensible and computationally expensive, though possible using special purpose hardware.
-The use of three-dimensional physical modeling techniques is also limited by computational requirements.
-Most current work in artifically simulating reverberation is based on “physically- and perceptually-informed” techniques that seek to create parametrically-controllable systems.
+Those based on direct measurement of a particular room response (convolution techniques) tend to be less extensible but gaining in popularity.
+The use of three-dimensional wave-based modeling techniques is limited by computational requirements.
+Most work in artifically simulating reverberation has been on “physically- and perceptually-informed” techniques that seek to create parametrically-controllable systems.
 These models can produce very good reverberant responses though they generally cannot be made to correlate with actual room measurements.

 Two excellent overviews of artificial reverbation developments are given by